 If the ownership entity will assume a loan, the application must include a letter from the lender stating the loan can be assumed and details of the terms and conditions.

-6. HOME Funds
+7. HUD REsources: HOME Funds

 HOME funds awarded as ‘CHDO Set-Aside’ may be deferred for the term of the HOME restricted use period.
 KHRC may structure those loans with repayment terms based on project underwriting.
 HOME funds awarded to LIHTC developments that do not have a CHDO as sole managing member or sole general partner will be subject to repayment terms based on project underwriting.